About the EI Team

-The Early Intervention Team serves young people with early Psychosis who are aged 14–64 and their families.
-The programme bridges youth and adult mental health services, and links community with hospital in the North Staffordshire and Staffordshire Moorlands area.
+The Early Intervention Team serves people with early Psychosis who are aged 14–64 and their families.
+The programme bridges youth and adult mental health services, and links community with hospital across North Staffordshire, including Stoke-on-Trent, Newcastle-under-Lyme and the Staffordshire Moorlands area.

 Early Intervention teams have been set up all across the country as part of the National Service Framework for Mental Health.
 Their primary aim is to improve the life chances of those affected by Psychosis, and include raising awareness of what Psychosis is and how it can affect people, to challenge stigma and promote social inclusion.